jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 This page will use the settings provided by the `manifest.yml` file, included as part of the project.
 All of the values, except for the hostname, can be used directly as provided.
-The hostname is used to define your application's url and needs to be unqiue for each application deployed.
+The hostname is used to define your application's url and needs to be unique for each application deployed.
 Let's override the host with the `-n` option in the `cf push` command as below.
 Click **Save** and you're all set!

 ![Add Deployer](/tutorials/jazzrtc/images/configure_deployer.png "Add Deployer")